istio/istio/samples/bookinfo/README.md

 <title>Simple Bookstore App</title>
 ```

-You can also test it by hitting productpage in the browser.
+You can also test it by hitting producpage in the browser.

 ```bash
 http://192.168.39.116:31395/productpage